robconery/Vue.Starter/templates/vue/app/README.md

-# app2
+# The ASP.NET/Vue Client Application

-This template should help get you started developing with Vue 3 in Vite.
+This template should help get you started developing with Vue 3, Vite and ASP.NET.
+You can run this application in isolation (from the API) using `npm run dev` in this directory.

+You can run it alongside the API if you run `npm run dev` in the root.

 ## Recommended IDE Setup